-Buying a home?
+Consider what really matters when buying a home.
 The process can be stressful.
 A home inspection is supposed to give you peace of mind, but often has the opposite effect.
 You will be asked to absorb a lot of information in a short time.
 This often includes a written home inspection report, a checklist, photographs, environmental reports, and what the home inspector himself says during the home inspection.
 All this, combined with the seller’s disclosure and what you notice yourself, makes the experience even more overwhelming.
 What should you do?

 Relax.
 Most of your home inspection will be maintenance recommendations, life expectancies for various systems and components, and minor imperfections.
 These are useful to know about.
 However, the issues that really matter will fall into four categories: